 - Drama and Theatre Studies Theory

-- Languages and Literature: American Studies, Lifewriting, History and Development of English Language, Literary and Cultural Theory, Post-Colonial Studies, Comparative Literature, Medieval Literature, Comparative Studies, Gender and Sexuality
+- Languages and Literature (including American Studies, Life writing, History and Development of English Language, Literary and Cultural Theory, Postcolonial Studies, Comparative Literature, Medieval Literature, Comparative Studies, Gender and Sexuality)

 - English Language and Literature